 Serious side effects

 Serious side effects from Diastat aren’t common, but they can occur.
-The list below includes serious side effects that have been reported with this drug.
+The list below includes serious side effects reported by people using the drug.

 Serious side effects and their symptoms can include:

-In addition to the serious side effects listed above, Diastat also has a boxed warning regarding certain side effects that may be worsened when Diastat is used with certain medications.
+In addition to the serious side effects listed above, Diastat also has a boxed warning regarding certain side effects that may worsen when you use Diastat with certain medications.
 For more information, see the “Diastat and Diastat Acudial interactions” section below.

 * For more information about this side effect, see “Side effect details” below.